RoryNesbitt/dnd-wiki/illithid.md

 an extraterrestrial being that originates from a place so far from our own world, most will not even believe they exist.
 Averaging around 7ft6inches in height, different skin tones varying from light blue to deep purple.
 Large heads which contain sizable brains of an advanced nature.
 They do have a mouth, however, it is hidden underneath 9 or more tentacles.  they are akin to humanoid squide creatures.

 - who are Illithid's?
 Strangers to this world, yes thats right.
 World, not plane of existence!
 They are a sentient race, much like our own humans, elves, dwarves ect ect.
+A close knit society where entire family units form around a central elder brain which guids their people.
+Highly intelligent and ambitious, they have formed a larger community of other worldly races, with the Illithid's at the head.